rudreshveerappaji/sdwan-apis/sdwan programmability lab-dcloud.md

 **Step-1:**

 Use web browser and login to Grafana at http://localhost:3000/  (Username/Password:admin/admin) .
 After login, we will see below home screen.
+After first login, it will prompt to change the password - please use cisco123 as the new password

 ![homescreen](images/Grafana_homescreen.png)